Britain to abolish ETF transaction tax to lure funds

 Julie Patterson, director of regulatory affairs at industry body the Investment Management Association, estimates the change will boost tax revenues taken from the sector by attracting more activity to Britain.

-"For every extra 1 billion pounds ($1.63 billion) of new funds domiciling in the UK, an additional 700,000 pounds could be generated in UK tax revenues," she said.
+"For every extra 1 billion pounds of new funds domiciling in the UK, an additional 700,000 pounds could be generated in UK tax revenues," she said.